vzahanych/view-guard-meta/docs/IMPLEMENTATION_PLAN_PHASE2.md

   - Created `APIServer` in `user-vm-api/internal/orchestrator/api.go` with HTTP REST endpoints.
   - `GET /api/cameras` - Lists all cameras with their readiness status (supports `edge_id` query parameter).
   - `GET /api/cameras/{id}/dataset` - Returns detailed dataset status for a specific camera **on the VM side**.
+    - **Dataset ID in Response**: `DatasetResponse` struct includes `DatasetID` field and is populated from `CameraStatus` retrieved from capability store ✅
+    - This enables training service to find and use the correct dataset for model training
   - API Gateway integrated into orchestrator server and registered as a service.
   - Added `APIGatewayConfig` to configuration for enabling/disabling and port configuration.
   - Location: `user-vm-api/internal/orchestrator/api.go`, `user-vm-api/internal/orchestrator/server.go`, `user-vm-api/internal/shared/config/config.go`